-Pest plants can be grouped into the following broad categories according to their growth form:
+Right-of-way pest plants can be grouped into the following broad categories according to their growth form:

 - Grasses

 - Sedges

 - Broadleaves (forbs)

 - Vines

 - Brush and trees

 - Ferns and their allies

 It is not important to learn the names of all the different plant features.
 Instead, become familiar with different plant characteristics so you can identify a plant specimen by comparing it with a photograph, sketch, or description in a reference book.